ncatlab/nlab-content/pages/0/9/2/2/2290/content.md

 * the formal group law on [[elliptic curve]].

-An **ellitpic cohomology** theory is a periodic multiplicateive [[generalized (Eilenberg-Steenrod) cohomology]] theory whose corresponding formal group is an elliptic curve.
+An **elliptic cohomology** theory is a periodic multiplicative [[generalized (Eilenberg-Steenrod) cohomology]] theory whose corresponding formal group is an elliptic curve.

 A theorem proven by Goerss-Hopkins-Miller and later in a different way by [[Jacob Lurie]] shows that the assignment of [[generalized (Eilenberg-Steenrod) cohomology]] theories to [[elliptic curve]]s lifts to an assignment of representing [[spectrum|spectra]] in a structure preserving way.